xversial/Foundation-Platform/docs/installation/index.md

 You can get Platform by cloning the repository from GitHub.

-	git clone git@github.com:cartalyst/platform2.git my-platform2-project
+	git clone git@github.com:cartalyst/platform.git my-platform-project

-Platform can also be installed by simply [downloading a copy from GitHub](https://github.com/cartalyst/platform2/archive/master.zip).
+Platform can also be installed by simply [downloading a copy from GitHub](https://github.com/cartalyst/platform/archive/master.zip).
 After downloading, unzip the `.zip` file into a location that suits you.

 > Installing by cloning from the GitHub repository is the preferred method as this gives you an easy way to update Platform by merging changes from the original GitHub repository.